 In 1938 Bill Wilson, the founder of Alcoholics Anonymous, began creating the 12-Step Program.
 He recorded the steps in a book called the Big Book for those not able to attend in-person AA meetings.
 12-Steps is designed to empower addicts by having them admit their addiction, seek treatment, and to correct the wrongdoings that resulted from their addiction.

-AA is conducted in group settings and permits addicts to form their own communities.
+AA is conducted in group settings, which helps addicts create their own communities and support groups.
 Many are paired with a sponsor who encourages them to stay consistent during recovery.
 The format of AA has been replicated to help addicts with a variety of substances.
-If you or anyone you know is interested in attending a meeting in San Diego, you can find them at these locations:
+If you or anyone you know is interested in attending a meeting in San Diego in conjunction with your drug or alcohol rehab San Diego care, you can find them at these locations:

 - Oficina Central Hispana de Alcohólicos Anónimos